aspose-cells-cloud/aspose-cells-cloud-docs/en/what-s-new/2025/_index.md

 ---
-title: What's new in Aspose.Cells Cloud
+title: What's new in Aspose.Cells Cloud in 2025
 second_title: "Latest Updates & Features"
-linktitle: "What's new"
+linktitle: "What's new in 2025"
 type: docs
 weight: 9
 url: /new-features/2025/